lihle-sibiya/Java/Les3/src/ex11_1_exercise/ReadMe.txt

 Exercise 11-1

 1. Declare a LocalDateTime object to hold the order date.
-2. Initialze the object to the current date and time using the now static method of the class.
+2. Initialize the object to the current date and time using the now static method of the class.
 3. Print the orderDate object with a suitable label.
 4. Format the orderDate, using the ISO_LOCAL_DATE static constant